-The energy sector has been struggling with an unprecedented crisis generated by a combination of many factors, including fallouts of the COVID-19 pandemic and consequential supply-chain disruptions, global responses and opposing measures based upon the Ukraine-Russia conflict, State interventions, and compliance pursuit of decarbonization policies.
+The energy sector has been struggling with an unprecedented crisis generated by a combination of many factors, including fallouts of the CO-VID-19 pandemic and consequential supply-chain disruptions, global responses and opposing measures based upon the Ukraine-Russia conflict, State interventions, and compliance pursuit of decarbonization policies.
 As the world faces record-level increases in energy prices, disputes and hardships observed in the performance of the energy trading contracts concluded prior to or during the rise of the crisis have been scaling up.

-Facing such unavertable challenges, adopting extensive price review and adjustment clauses in contracts has emerged as a primary solution in order to protect each party from crushing outcomes in the event of a devastating change in circumstances, including any measures which may be imposed by governments, as well as price fluctuations in the market.
+Facing such unavertable challenges, adopting extensive price review and adjustment clauses in contracts has emerged as a primary solution to protect each party from crushing outcomes in the event of a devastating change in circumstances, including any measures which may be imposed by governments, as well as price fluctuations in the market.
 Given that the parties stipulate a framework for a remedy -foreseeing a situation in which one of the parties has difficulty with the performance of their obligations under the contract-, a probable dispute may be prevented or become easier to arbitrate, in accordance with the parties' prior intentions.
 However, in most cases, contractual remedies may be either inexistent or inefficient.
 Under these circumstances, the law governing the energy trading contracts comes into prominence and remedies offered thereunder tip the balance in price-review disputes.

 While each legal system comes with its own pros and cons depending on the particularities of individual contracts, choosing between Civil Law and Common Law with their distinctive features is the first fork in the decision-making process.
-We take a brief look below at how the remedies may differ from one to another law tradition in response to fundamental price changes.
+We examined how the remedies may differ in response to fundamental price changes.